Aliases for SIX5 Gene

 GeneCards Summary for SIX5 Gene

 SIX5 (SIX Homeobox 5) is a Protein Coding gene.
-Diseases associated with SIX5 include branchiootorenal syndrome 2 and branchiootorenal spectrum disorders.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is SIX6.
+Diseases associated with SIX5 include Branchiootorenal Syndrome 2 and Branchiootorenal Syndrome.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding.
+An important paralog of this gene is SIX4.